 This traditional Canadian recipe is incredibly tasty!
 For a potato-lover like me, it comes close to heaven!
 This is why in this post, I am going to share the recipe for a perfect poutine with you!

 Note: this post contains affiliate links.
-If you decide to book through any of my links I earn a small commission to help fund this blog.
+If you decide to book through any of my links I earn a small commission.
 For more info, read my disclosure policy.

 What is poutine?

 In case you don’t know what poutine is, I’ll provide you with a short introduction.
 So, poutine is traditionally coming from Quebec, Canada where it was created somewhere in the 20th century.